 How to Barricade a Door that Opens Out

-Since 2011, the number of school shootings has been steadily climbing, with 2018 having the most recorded shooting incidents of any year prior.
 More than ever before, we are hunting for solutions to prevent these shootings from occurring and ways to protect our families when they do.

 In response to these tragedies, many began discussing the need for methods to secure classrooms from within that are easily accessible for teachers and school staff; and do not require expert knowledge to perform.

-These solutions prove to be too complicated and time-consuming and are not always effective.
+However, barricading a door these ways proves to be too complicated and time-consuming and are not always effective.

 These barricades range from deadbolt style locks to attachments that remain permanently installed onto your door, to portable, freestanding devices.
 They are available in a variety of sizes, materials, and colors.

 When trying to find the right barricade for your classroom, there are three primary questions to answer:

 - Is the barricade easy and safe to use?

 - Does it comply with the fire code?

 - Is it durable enough to withstand an attempted entry?